-A Type II School Bus is a school bus with a manufacturer's rated seating capacity of more than 10 and fewer than 16 passengers, including the operator.
-A driver's license with a Type II School Bus endorsement is required to drive a type II school bus.
-Type II School Buses, manufactured after January 1, 2000, must be painted school bus yellow.
+A Type II School Bus is a school bus with a manufacturer's rated seating capacity of more than ten and fewer than 16 passengers, including the operator.
+A driver's license with a Type II School Bus endorsement is required to drive a Type II school bus.
+Type II School Buses manufactured after January 1, 2000, must be painted school bus yellow.

 Multi-Function School Activity Buses (MFSAB)

-A Multi-Function School Activity Bus (MFSAB) is a vehicle which meets the construction and safety standards for a "multi-function school activity bus" adopted by rule by the National Highway Traffic Safety Administration.
-Vehicles meeting these standards will be labeled by the manufacturer with a sticker which clearly identifies the vehicle type as an MFSAB.
-Vehicles which do not have this identifying sticker are not Multi-function School Activity Buses and cannot be used as such.
+A Multi-Function School Activity Bus (MFSAB) is a vehicle that meets the construction and safety standards for a "multi-function school activity bus" adopted by rule by the National Highway Traffic Safety Administration.
+The manufacturer will label vehicles meeting these standards with a sticker that clearly identifies the vehicle type as an MFSAB.
+Vehicles that do not have this identifying sticker are not Multi-function School Activity Buses and cannot be used as such.
 Multi-function School Activity Buses can be used to transport students on trips.
 They cannot be used to transport students to and/or from home and school.

 Drivers of Multi-Function School Activity Buses are required to have school bus endorsements: